 Sunday, May 19

-The All-University Commencement in which all schools participate includes the entrance processional, the awarding of honorary degrees by Schools including the official award of the Fletcher degree, the awarding of honorary degrees and the All-University Commencement Address.
+The All-University Commencement in which all schools participate includes the entrance processional, the awarding of honorary degrees by Schools including the official award of the Fletcher degree, by Dean ad interimIan Johnstone, and the awarding of honorary degrees and the All-University Commencement Address by Alfre Woodard.

 This ceremony will be held on the lawn between Ballou and Bendetson Halls.
-It is at this ceremony that Ian Johnstone, Dean ad interim, asks our graduates to stand as a group and formally confers Fletcher degrees.
+It is at this ceremony that Dean Johnstone asks our graduates to stand as a group and formally confers Fletcher degrees.
 All Fletcher graduates are expected to participate.
 Formation for the Fletcher School student procession will begin at 8:30 a.m. in Blakeley Courtyard.
 There is no alphabetical marching order.

 At 7:30am (before the All University Commencement Ceremony), a light breakfast for Fletcher students will be served, under a tent in Blakeley courtyard, including champagne toasts delivered by several members of the graduating class.
 Please arrive at the breakfast in cap and gown.

 The Fletcher School will hold its diploma awarding ceremony at approximately 11:15 a.m., immediately after the All-University Ceremony ends.
 It will be held under the same tent on Fletcher field that was used for the Class Day ceremony.

 All Spring 2019 Fletcher degree candidates and Fall 2018 degree recipients should assemble inside Blakeley Hall Courtyard by 11:15a.m. or immediately after the conclusion of the All-University ceremony, whichever occurs first.
 For this ceremony graduates will march in alphabetical order.
 Students who received degrees last Fall may march in the May ceremony if they have not marched in a prior Commencement ceremony.